The Story⚡

 In conversation with Shock Africa, Executive Producer and Showrunner Femi Ogunsanwo shared the practical steps behind managing two full-scale shows concurrently, the elements that keep audiences coming back, and the set designs that left the strongest impression on him.

-On what drives audiences to these shows, Femi pointed to three steady factors from House Gribble Studios.
-First, the storytelling itself must be strong.
-Second, every production is rooted in real cultural details that both entertain and inform.
-Third, Africans have always loved good stories; when viewers see their own culture depicted accurately or discover another culture they did not know, they stay engaged.
-He added that trust built from earlier series also plays a part as audiences return because they know the team delivers.
+Ogunsanwo pointed to three consistent strengths that drive audiences to watch the shows at House Gabriel Studios.
+The storytelling must be strong and clear.
+Every production is rooted in authentic cultural details that both entertain and inform.
+Africans have always loved good stories, he said, and viewers stay engaged when they see their own culture depicted accurately or discover another culture they did not know well.
+Trust built from earlier series also matters as audiences return because they have seen what the team can deliver.

 In Summary